-Beth McRae oversees The McRae Agency with 20-plus years in the public relations, social media and marketing industries.
-She specializes in strategic planning; media, community and public relations; social media and online relations; and marketing communications in various industries, including retail, consumer products, commercial and residential real estate, technology, hospitality, sporting, entertainment and education.
+Beth McRae oversees The McRae Agency with 30-plus years in the public relations, social media and marketing industries.
+She specializes in strategic planning; news media, community and public relations; social media and online relations; and marketing communications in various industries, including retail, franchises, consumer products, and business-to-business industries.

-Beth has secured coverage in news outlets such as Wall Street Journal, Washington Post, CNN, Better Homes & Gardens, USA Today, The Today Show, Consumer Reports, U.S. News & World Report, Los Angeles Times, This Old House, Robb Report, CNET, Parenting Magazine, Popular Mechanics, Self Magazine, Entrepreneur Magazine, HGTV, CNBC, and virtually every conceivable local, regional and national, traditional and online, news organization.
+Beth has secured coverage in news outlets such as Wall Street Journal, Washington Post, CNN, Better Homes & Gardens, USA Today, The Today Show, Consumer Reports, U.S. News & World Report, Los Angeles Times, This Old House, Robb Report, CNET, Parenting Magazine, Popular Mechanics, Self Magazine, MSNBC, Entrepreneur Magazine, HGTV, CNBC, and virtually every conceivable local, regional and national, traditional and online news organization out there.

-She operated an office in San Francisco during the technology boom and subsequently opened one in Scottsdale, Ariz., where she has worked with a variety of clients, including Google.
+She has worked with a variety of clients, including Google, Nextel/Sprint, Sunny Delight, Red Bull, CBRE, Piper Jaffray, Z Gallerie, Skanska and Cushman & Wakefield, including franchises such as Massage Envy and The Joint.
 Beth has received more than 45 awards for her public relations and marketing campaigns, including the Bank of America Enterprise Award.

-She is a former board member of the Arizona Humane Society and HomeBase Youth Services where she spearheaded its young professional group, HomeBase Ambassadors.
-She has chaired the Heard Museum’s Moondance gala, Phoenix Museum of History gala and American Cancer Society’s Jewel Ball.
-She and her family chaired the Symphony Black & White Gala, benefiting the Phoenix Symphony.
-She serves on the American Heart Association’s board of directors and chaired its 50th Anniversary Phoenix Heart Ball.
-She has been appointed to the Governor’s Commission to Prevent Violence Against Women and is a founder of Las Palomas, a women’s group that has raised over $1 million for women’s and children’s charities.
-She is currently chairing the 50th Anniversary gala for the American Cancer Society as well as serving as a founding board member.
+She has served on boards ranging from the Arizona Humane Society and HomeBase Youth Services, to the American Heart Association and American Cancer Society.
+She is on the Barry and Peggy Goldwater Foundation board.
+She has previously been appointed to the Governor’s Commission to Prevent Violence Against Women and is a founder of Las Palomas, a women’s group that has raised over $1 million for women's and children's charities.
+She is a graduate of the FBI Phoenix Citizens Academy.